 Blog Posts•Translations for Confluence

-Nov 1, 2023While Confluence is an invaluable tool for countless editors, there is a recurring issue for international companies: How do you manage multiple languages in Confluence without a Confluence language app?
-The most frequent workaround we have seen customers use: Editors create various page trees in the same space, one for English content, one for German, French, Spanish, etc. These pages can then be linked.
-The downside of this approach, other than the manual work for the editors:
+May 7, 2024While Confluence is an invaluable tool for countless editors, there is a recurring issue for international companies: How do you change Confluence language without a Confluence language app?
+The most frequent workaround we have seen customers use: Editors create various page trees in the same space, one for each language needed.
+These pages can then be linked.
+The downside of this approach, other than a huge amount of manual work for the editors:

-The app Translations for Confluence by bitvoodoo ag (available for Data Center, Server, and Cloud) tackles all of these obstacles.
-Our approach is different: The multilingual content is created and updated on a single Confluence page (or blog post, for that matter).
+The app Translations for Confluence (available for Data Center and Cloud) tackles all of these obstacles.
+Our approach is different: The Confluence multilingual content is created and updated on a single Confluence page (or blog post, for that matter).
 When users access the Confluence page, only the language version that is relevant to them will be displayed.
 How is this possible?

-The key to this solution is working with language macros.
-These are simple macros bearing the name of the language, e.g. German, French, English, etc. Each language macro can enclose any content and any amount of other macros.
-The editor is entirely free to choose which language macros to use on any page.
+The key to this solution is working with Confluence macro language.
+These are simple macros bearing the name of the language required.
+Each Confluence macro language can enclose any content and any amount of other macros.
+The editor is entirely free to choose which language macros to use on any page, among over 40 different languages, allowing for easy Confluence language translation.
+This helps businesses looking for a Confluence language switcher that works efficiently.

 The language displayed by Translations for Confluence depends on several Confluence language settings:

 Unfortunately, page titles cannot be translated on Confluence Cloud.
-However, the language macros themselves have the same functionality as on Data Center or Server.
+However, the Confluence macro languages themselves have the same functionality as on Data Center.
 This means the following:

 If you are a Jira Service Management user, you will be interested to read this blog post on: How to set up a multilingual knowledge base for JSM.
 Also, read our blog post comparing the different translation solutions available for Cloud and Data Center.